 Workshop: The Planetary Health Film Lab (York University, Canada)

-The 2021 edition of the Planetary Health Film Lab is an intensive program designed for youth who have a story to tell about climate change and health and want to do so through film.
+The Planetary Health Film Lab is an intensive program designed for youth who have a story to tell about climate change and health and want to do so through film.

-During a week-long virtual workshop to be held in August, 2021, a group of Indigenous participants from the Circumpolar Arctic and Canada will learn to effectively tell stories that communicate data, research, and life experiences related to global and planetary health.
+During a week-long virtual workshop to be held in August each year, a group of Indigenous participants from round the world will learn to effectively tell stories that communicate data, research, and life experiences related to global and planetary health.
 The workshop teaches specific theories, techniques, and modes of social issue filmmaking and provides hands-on experience with new digital technologies and platforms.

 During the program, participants produce documentary short films that will be featured on the websites of the United Nations Framework Convention on Climate Change, the Dahdaleh Institute for Global Health Research, and the Youth Climate Report, influential platforms used as a resource by policymakers.
-The films will be presented at this year’s UN climate summit, COP26, to be held in Glasgow, Scotland (pandemic permitting) and directly contribute to progressive policy creation on a global scale.
+The films will be presented at that year’s UN climate summit and directly contribute to progressive policy creation on a global scale.

-Workshop: The Student Life Levy (Wilfrid Laurier University, Canada)
+Workshop: The Graduate Enhancement Program (Wilfrid Laurier University, Canada)

 Workshop & Competition: The #NextGen Video Challenge (World News Day, Singapore)